mrweber2/BashWES_Cancer_VarCall/README.md

 3 Results
 =========

 The results from a typical run of the pipeline are organized according to the hierarchy shown in Figure \[3\] below.
-Overall, the `DELIVERYFOLDER` contains the key summarizing files of the run (the cleaned up bams, gvcfs and final vcf from joint calling; in addition to the summary reports regarding the quality of the data, and copies of the
+Overall, the `DELIVERYFOLDER` contains the key summarizing files of the run (the cleaned up bams and final vcf; in addition to the summary reports regarding the quality of the data, and copies of the
 `sampleinformation` and `runfile` files).
 Messages from compute nodes are saved and mailed out by the MOM node.
 Each sample also has its own directory that contains the files generated after each stage.
 File access permissions are opened to group as the files are created in the pipeline.
 In Figure \[3\], a color coding schema is employed to differentiate the files that would be generated according to how the user specifies the `ANALYSIS` parameter in the `runfile`.

 ![](./media/image04.png){width="6.692716535433071in"